1. HOME

 5. indications of your intent - how you want them to interpret your message.
 Do you use the pause to smile, roll your eyes, or lift your arms in mock despair?
 Any of those gestures guide your audience as to how you want them to take what you've said.

-Good pauses & bad pauses
+Good pauses and bad pauses in speech

 There are differing types of pauses or silence.